mwadman/mwadman.github.io/_posts/2016-11-03-Cisco-iBGP-vs-eBGP.markdown

 192.168.2.4     4          300       4       4        1    0    0 00:00:33        0
 ```

-Next we will advertise the default route from R3 and R4.
+Next, we will advertise the default route from R3 and R4.
 Configuration of R3 below:

 ```
 R3(config)#router bgp 200